 Staying in more remote areas is also possible, of course.
 There is accommodation within Bako National Park, for example, and the Cameron Highlands are also a good bet.

 Camping in Malaysia can be done, but the rules are not 100% clear; our advice is to opt for designated campgrounds such as those on Mount Kinabalu and Gunung Tahan.
+If you’d prefer that balance between enjoying nature within four walls, there are a number of eco-resorts to choose from!

 Best Airbnb in Malaysia – Satrisna Home – Penang